xvca/autobru/readme.md

 - `/start` - POST to start a brew with target weight
 - `/stop` - POST to stop current brew
 - `/clear-data` - POST to clear stored shot data
+- `/clear-shot` - POST to clear a specific shot record
+- `/recalc-comp-factor` - POST to force recalculation of the flow compensation factor
 - `/wake` - POST to wake ESP from sleep mode
+- `/data` - GET shot history and flow compensation factor

+## WebSocket

+- `/ws` - WebSocket endpoint for real-time brew metrics (weight, flow rate, target weight, time, brew state)

+## Power Management

+The system implements an automatic activity management system that:
+- Puts the device to sleep after 10 minutes of inactivity
+- Disconnects from the scale to save battery life
+- Wakes on any button press or via wake API endpoint

+## Flow Compensation Learning System

 The system includes a learning algorithm that tracks shot history and automatically adjusts timing to ensure the final brew weight matches the target weight.
-This compensation factor is stored and refined over time based on actual results.
+This compensation factor:
+- Is calculated based on weighted average of past shots
+- Gives priority to more recent shots
+- Adapts gradually with each brew
+- Can be manually recalculated
+- Is stored in persistent memory

 ## Status

 This is currently a work in progress.
 Future updates will include:
-- Integration with bru PWA
+- Further integration with bru PWA
-- Configurable target weights
-- Remote control capabilities
-- Web interface features

-## License

-VIRAL PUBLIC LICENSE
-Copyleft (ɔ) All Rights Reversed

-This WORK is hereby relinquished of all associated ownership, attribution and copy rights, and redistribution or use of any kind, with or without modification, is permitted without restriction subject to the following conditions:

-1. Redistributions of this WORK, or ANY work that makes use of ANY of the contents of this WORK by ANY kind of copying, dependency, linkage, or ANY other possible form of DERIVATION or COMBINATION, must retain the ENTIRETY of this license.
-2. No further restrictions of ANY kind may be applied.